The Things Stack

 - Gateway connected to TTS?
 Correct frequency plan?
 Device in range?

-- Wrong/missing payload formatter
+- Wrong or missing payload formatter